 Policies for social care services and social inclusion

-- Ministry of Education Sports and Youth (MoESY) is supported to develop inclusive policies and measures for an equitable education system through introduction of related European best practices.
+- The Ministry of Education, Sports and Youth (MoESY) is supported to develop inclusive policies and measures for an equitable education system through introduction of related European best practices.

 - 4 Decisions of Council of Ministers for the implementation of the Law on Social Care Services are approved.

 - 4 Regulatory Acts on the Law on Social Enterprises are approved.